constantinadrian/Trivia_Quiz/README.md

           - The user can play the quiz that he started or if he changes his mind can reset the quiz or exit the quiz

-          - When the quiz is finished, the user will see its score on a popup modal and after he closes the modal he can to play again the quiz or return to the home page to select a different category.
+          - When the quiz is finished, the user will see its score on a popup modal, and after he closes the modal he can play again the quiz or return to the home page to select a different category.

         3. 404 Page